 - Obtain treatment of your own, if necessary, to address the impact that your loved one’s addiction has had on your life.

-How You Can Be Successful in a Medication-Assisted Treatment Program: Making the decision to take part in the treatment available through Discovery House Comprehensive Treatment Centers of Rhode Island is an extremely brave step toward lasting recovery.
+How You Can Be Successful in a Medication-Assisted Treatment Program: Making the decision to take part in the treatment available through Rhode Island Comprehensive Treatment Centers is an extremely brave step toward lasting recovery.
 Patients are urged to keep the following in mind as they navigate through treatment:

 - Adhere to all guidelines that are put in place by your treatment provider.